Ximmerse/Rhino-X/en/GroundPlane.md

 Min head error distance and Head diff angle defines the difference tolerance.
 When the error distance and diff angle falls within these thresholds, GroundPlane will not recenter the head position and orientation.

 DebugView is used to see GroundPlane virtual position.

+### What is happening?
+In this demo, we used the [GroundPlane](en/ScriptingReference/ObjectTracking.md) component to serve as an anchor or "fixed" reference point in the scene that will allow the application to update the user's virtual head Transform (in this case, the beacon marker).

+When the tracking system finds the marker associated to the Trackable Identity of the anchor object, the GroundPlane component will use this Transform to move (i.e. recenter) the user's head Transform relative to the anchor object.

+!> Remember: DynamicTarget will update its GameObject Transform relative to the User's.
+GroundPlane will update the User's Transform (ARCamera) relative to the GroundPlane's.